WarStalkeR/OpenXcomExMore/README.md

 refitting craft with selected weapon, system or utility, its size will change beyond the limits defined by the classification."`

-### Bigger Craft Spites (for Base View and Refit Screen)
+## Bigger Craft Spites (for Base View and Refit Screen)
-In `crafts:` code in `.rul` files it is possible to define new sprite size for crafts with bigger sprites in order to still keep them centered at original coordinates.
+**Craft values for script files (with example below):**
 `crafts:`
 `  - type: BIG_SPRITE_CRAFT`
-`    spriteSize: [54, 72]` Exactly same values as vertical and horizontal size of your image in pixels.
+`    spriteSize: [54, 72]`
+Now it is possible to define new sprite size for crafts with bigger sprites in order to still keep them centered at original coordinates.
+The `spriteSize` values should be exactly as as vertical and horizontal size of your image in pixels.
 Any change to the sprite size should be even: i.e. you can't use 35x45 pixels sprite.

-### Base Attack/Missile Strikes Debug Triggers
+## Base Attack/Missile Strikes Debug Triggers
 Only works when in `options.cfg` the option `debug: true` is set.
 In **Geoscape**, if you hold SHIFT, while clicking any of your bases, it will trigger base attack against random race/faction.
 If do so, whilst holding CTRL, missile strike against selected base will be triggered.
 If your mod has no `ufos:` with `missilePower` nothing will be triggered.

-### Soldier/Vehicle Capacity as Craft Stats
+## Soldier/Vehicle Capacity as Craft Stats
-Since `soldiers` and `vehicles` values are modifiable through equipment, additional `crafts:` parameter , `maxUnitsLimit` was added.
+**Craft values for script files (with example below):**
 `crafts:`
 `  - type: NEW_BIG_TRANSPORT`
 `    maxUnitsLimit: 24`
+Since `soldiers` and `vehicles` values are modifiable through equipment, additional `crafts:` parameter , `maxUnitsLimit` was added.
 It is highly advised for modders to set it to maximum available spawning locations on the map to prevent any unexpected behavior (such as when amount of soldiers exceed amount of available spawning locations on map).
 By default, if `maxUnitsLimit` isn't set, it will have same value as `soldiers`, which means, equipment that increases `soldiers` parameter won't have any effect.

 _Technical Localization Strings: (saved in **\Language\Technical** folder)_
 `en-US:`